onnx/onnx-mlir/docs/Docker.md

 The [`devcontainer.json`](devcontainer-example/devcontainer.json) preinstalls extensions and defines settings for the VS Code server running inside the container.
 This way you don't have to setup VS Code everytime you enter the container.
 In `postAttachCommand` ONNX is installed.

 To use this setup you first clone onnx-mlir and all submodules (for example with` git clone --recursive https://github.com/onnx/onnx-mlir.git`).
 You then create a new folder named `.devcontainer` in the source root.
 After that you copy the two files in `docs/devcontainer-example` into that folder.
 Now simply press `CTRL+SHIFT+P` and execute `Dev Containers: Reopen in Container`.
-VS Code will now create the docker image and mount the source folder.
+VSCode will now create the docker image and mount the source folder.

 You can now configure onnx-mlir as described in [BuildOnLinuxOSX](BuildOnLinuxOSX.md). `MLIR_DIR` is already set for you, so you can skip that step.